dbradleyfl/cali-surf-check-menubar-app/README.md

 * Watch app/ and src/ for changes and update build/ automagically: gulp watch
 * Lint everything (We use StandardJS, but you can modify the .eslintrc): gulp lint
 * Open up the app: gulp serve.
 This will also live reload everything, so don't worry about that.
 * Package the app for release: gulp package.
+NOTE: I COULD NOT GET GULP PACKAGE TO WORK AND USED ELECTRON-PACKAGER TO PACKAGE THE APP.